gxy233/HR-VITON-X/README.md

 ### Training

 There are 2 stages of training: train the condition generator and train the image generator.
+Before training the image generator, make sure `alex.pth` (you can find it in the google drive above) is downloaded to `./eval_models/weights/v0.1`.

 #### Original HR-VITON